Racket features: Resource management and sandboxing

-Custodians, combined with the memory accounting feature of the 3m garbage collector, and a number of additional runtime parameters that control additional aspects of the runtime, make it possible to create completely safe sandboxed execution contexts.
+Custodians, combined with the memory accounting feature of the 3m garbage collector, and several added runtime parameters that control more aspects of the runtime, make it possible to create fully safe sandboxed execution contexts.
 The racket/sandbox library provides this kind of functionality in a simple way.
-The following example creates a "REPL server" on the specified port; connecting to this port will look like a plain Racket REPL, except that the evaluation is subject to the various protection aspects of the sandbox.
-For example, it is not possible to access the filesystem from this REPL, create network connection, run subprocesses, or use too much time or memory.
+The following example creates a read–eval–print loop (REPL) server on the specified port; connecting to this port will look like a plain Racket REPL, except that the evaluation is subject to the various protection aspects of the sandbox.
+For example, it is not possible to access the file system from this REPL, create network connection, run subprocesses, or use too much time or memory.
 (In fact, this REPL is safe enough to be given out publicly.)